ES-Collection/IDFM/README.md

-ESFM
+IDFM
 ====
-ExtendScript Font Manager (ESFM) is a font manager for `ExtendScript`.
-This manager makes it easy to load and save Indesign Outline Fonts (IOF) to be used later (by a script) without having the font loaded.
+InDesign Font Manager (IDFM) makes it easy to load and save Indesign Outline Fonts (IOF) to be used later (by a script) without having the font loaded into InDesign.

 Theoretically you could save a font to `/Library/Application Support/Adobe/Fonts/` to have the font instantly loaded.
 Practically this does not work consistently as font conflicts are easily created and hard to troubleshoot.